kefik/Sokoban4J/README.md

 13) Large levels automatically scales down to fit the screen in order to be playable by humans.

+14) Level play time may be limited (in milliseconds).

 ------------------------------------------------------------

 ![alt tag](https://github.com/kefik/Sokoban4J/raw/master/Sokoban4J/screenshot2.png)